Eddie Murphy: 2019–present: Career resurgence

 In October 2019, Murphy produced and starred in Dolemite Is My Name as Rudy Ray Moore.
 The film was distributed on Netflix and received overwhelming critical acclaim.
 The film holds a 97% on Rotten Tomatoes with the critics consensus reading, "Eddie Murphy makes Dolemite Is My Name just as bold, brash, and ultimately hard to resist as its subject."
 For his work, Murphy received a Golden Globe Award nomination for the film.

 In December 2019, Murphy returned to Saturday Night Live to promote Dolemite; this was his first time hosting since 1984.
 His hosting duties received overwhelming acclaim from audiences and critics alike, making it the highest watched episode since 2008 when Tina Fey played Sarah Palin.
 Comedians Dave Chappelle, Chris Rock, Tracy Morgan, and Kenan Thompson welcomed Murphy back in the opening monologue.
 Murphy went on to reprise his popular SNL characters such as Mr. Robinson, Gumby, Buckwheat, and Velvet Jones.
 Murphy won his first ever Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for hosting the episode.
 Murphy and most of the cast reprised their roles in the Coming to America sequel Coming 2 America, which was released in March 2021.

 On December 6, 2013, it was announced that Murphy would star in the fourth film of the Beverly Hills Cop series.
 Brett Ratner was at the time set to direct the film, Jerry Bruckheimer was confirmed to produce the film, and Josh Appelbaum and Andre Nemec would write.
 In a June 2014 interview, Murphy discussed the plot of the film, saying it would take place and film in Detroit, bringing in an estimated $56.6 million to the state of Michigan.
 On June 14, 2016, it was confirmed that Murphy was still set to reprise his role as Axel Foley in a fourth film.
-In December 2019, it was reported that Netflix would distribute the film, which was ultimately directed by Mark Molloy.
-More recently, he and his Eddie Murphy Productions company signed a deal with Amazon Studios.
+In December 2019, it was reported that the film had moved to Netflix, where Beverly Hills Cop: Axel F, which was ultimately directed by Mark Molloy, was released on July 3, 2024.

+In September 2021, Murphy and his Eddie Murphy Productions company signed a deal with Amazon Studios.
 On March 31, 2022, it was announced that Murphy will portray George Clinton in an untitled biopic, with John Davis and Catherine Davis producing through Davis Entertainment.

+In June 2024, Murphy and Bruckheimer revealed that a fifth Beverly Hills Cop film was already in development.
+Murphy will reprise his role as Donkey in Shrek 5, set for release on June 30, 2027.